hongchew/Totoro/README.md

 1. ```people``` -> Character
 2. ```release_date``` -> Release Year
 3. ```running_time``` ->  Length

+Dedicated Error Page that display a simple error message and provide a link back to the home page via the header so that users will meet error in a gentler manner.

 ### Search Logic
 Search Term are broken down into tokens separated by a space (```' '```) and stored in an array.